minhanhnguy/us-car-accidents-visualization/README.md

 ## Data Source
 The data for this project is sourced from Kaggle: [US Accidents Dataset](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents)

-For any questions or suggestions, please reach out via [your contact/email].
+For any questions or suggestions, please reach out via minhanguyen2006@gmail.com.